RaphaelArkadyMeyerNYU/Ram900Hosting/index.md

 # News

+- \newicon I'm talking about Kronecker Matrix-Vector complexity this Tuesday at the Simon's Institute [Recent Progress and Open Directions in Matrix Computations](https://sites.google.com/cornell.edu/rpod-matrix-computations/about) seminar.

 - \newicon New paper on arXiv: [_Faster Linear Algebra Algorithms with Structured Random Matrices_](https://arxiv.org/abs/2508.21189).
 Introducing the oblivious subspace _injection_!

-- \newicon This fall, I will be joining [Michael Mahoney](https://www.stat.berkeley.edu/~mmahoney/)'s group as a postdoc at UC Berkeley (officially in the [Statistics department](http://stat.berkeley.edu/) and at [ICSI](https://www.icsi.berkeley.edu/)).
+- I joined [Michael Mahoney](https://www.stat.berkeley.edu/~mmahoney/)'s group as a postdoc at UC Berkeley (officially in the [Statistics department](http://stat.berkeley.edu/) and at [ICSI](https://www.icsi.berkeley.edu/)).

+$\phantom{.}$

+\begin{dropdown}{_Old News_}

+August 2025

 - New paper on arXiv: [_Does block size matter in randomized block Krylov low-rank approximation?_](https://arxiv.org/abs/2508.06486).
 Punchline: Block Krylov finds a rank-$k$ approximation with $O(k)$ matrix-vector products, regardless of the block size!

 - New paper on arXiv: [_Debiasing Polynomial and Fourier Regression_](https://arxiv.org/abs/2508.05920). \chrisc wrote beautiful code for it, available on [github](https://github.com/chriscamano/Debiased-Polynomial-Regression)!
 Punchline: you can do DPP sampling for polynomial regression by computing the eigenvalues of random complex matrices!

-$\phantom{.}$

-\begin{dropdown}{_Old News_}

 July 2025